ElectionDataAnalysis/electiondata/DRAFT_README.md

 There are several kinds of tables in the database:
 * Tables whose name starts with `_` are 'metadata tables.
 These are not essential to the cdf, but hold relevant data (such as the source of the data in the database).
   * NB: there can be metadata enumeration tables, such as `_datafile_separator`
-* Tables with exactly two columns `Id` and `Txt` are 'enumeration tables', holding enumeration lists specified in the CDF.
+* Tables with exactly two columns `Id` and `Txt` (or, in the case of BallotMeasureSelection, `Id` and `Selection`) are 'enumeration tables', holding enumeration lists specified in the CDF.
-* Tables with at least one column that is neither `Txt` nor a foreign id (ending in `_Id`).
+* Tables with at least one column that is neither `Txt`, nor `Selection` nor a foreign id (ending in `_Id`).
 These are 'CDF element tables'.
 They correspond to the elements of the CDF (boxes in the CDF diagram).
 * Tables whose names end with `Join` are 'join tables', holding relationships between elements of the CDF (lines in the CDF diagram).

 ### Adding elements